 Arden Clise is founder and president of Clise Etiquette.
 Her love for business etiquette began in previous jobs when she was frequently asked for etiquette, public speaking and business attire advice by executives and board members.
 The passion for etiquette took hold and compelled Arden to start a consulting business to help others.
 Today, as a professional trainer, coach, speaker and author, Arden has helped thousands of professionals, from executives to front-line staff, confidently and comfortably navigate business situations for career success.

-A popular writer, Arden wrote a regular business etiquette column for the Puget Sound Business Journal, and writes an award-winning newsletter.
-Her new book, Spinach In Your Boss’s Teeth: Essential Etiquette for Professional Success is available on amazon.com.
+A popular writer, Arden wrote a regular business etiquette column for the Puget Sound Business Journal, and writes a business etiquette advice column for 425 Business magazine.
+She also pens an award-winning newsletter.
+Her book, Spinach In Your Boss’s Teeth: Essential Etiquette for Professional Success is available on amazon.com.
 Arden is often quoted in national and international publications including Real Simple Magazine, The Wall Street Journal, China Daily News and The European Weekly.
 She is a frequent guest on television and radio shows,

 Arden has more than 25 years of business experience in marketing, management, event planning and public relations.
 She received her certification as an etiquette consultant by The Etiquette Institute and earned her Bachelor’s degree in English Literature from the University of Washington.
-An active member of Women Business Owners, Arden also volunteers with Treehouse and PAWS.
+An active member of University Rotary Club and Women Business Owners, Arden also volunteers with Treehouse.

-A Seattle native, Arden lives with her husband, Eric Mamroth, their assorted menagerie of foster and resident dogs, and one unhappy cat.
+A Seattle native, Arden lives with her husband, Eric Mamroth, their Boston Terrier dog and 19 years young cat.

 Lisa’s love for all things social began at age 12 when she started her education in etiquette and ballroom dancing with Gloria Monaghan of the Beverly Hills Cotillion.
 She became an assistant teacher and has taught social ballroom dance privately.
 At 18, she was presented as a Silver Rose Debutante which involved a year of training in written correspondence, tea ceremony, personal presentation, modeling, hostessing, and community service.
 In college, while studying abroad in Buenos Aires, Argentina she took coursework on international ceremony and protocol at La Universidad Catolica Argentina.
 Lisa loves to travel and often her knowledge of etiquette and ballroom dancing has been the catalyst for meaningful cross-cultural social connections.
 She is excited to bring her experiences to the Clise Etiquette team and impart this knowledge and enthusiasm to a new generation.